Pairwise Target Rotation for Factor Models: Introduction

 \section{Introduction}

-Factor analysis is a way to characterize the relationships between many manifest variables in terms of a smaller number of latent variables which are called factors \parencite{Mulaik2010,stat147Ref}. \textcite{stat147Ref} described factor analysis as, essentially, a way to group variables based on their correlations in such a way that variables that belong to the same group are highly correlated with one another while variables that belong to different groups are only weakly correlated.
+Factor analysis can be understood in several ways.
+One popular way is that it is a method for characterizing the relationships among many manifest or observed variables in terms of a smaller number of latent variables, called factors \parencite{stat147Ref, Mulaik2010}.
+Under this perspective, variables are grouped based on their correlations in such a way that variables in the same group are highly correlated with one another while variables that belong to different groups are only weakly correlated.
+Factor analysis can also be viewed as a method for identifying underlying factors, typically conceptualized as continuous variables, that account for the shared variation among measured observed variables \parencite{bartholomew2011latent, brown2016confirmatory}.

-Since its development, factor analysis has been used in countless research works.
-One field where it is particularly popular is psychometrics.
-As a general example, one can utilize the method for studying ``intelligence scores'' \parencite{stat147Ref,Mulaik2010}.
-Specific works where factor analysis was utilized include \textcite{abraham2021}, where factor analysis was used to develop a scale for adolescent opioid safety and learning.
-In \textcite{harerimana2020}, factor analyses were performed to examine the role of technology in nursing education.
-Among many other applications, factor analysis has also been used to identify measures of sustainable agricultural development \parencite{laurett2021}, and for transportation and traffic studies \parencite{ledesma2021}.
+Since its development \parencite{spearman1904general, spearman1927abilities}, factor analysis has become an important method in psychometrics and related fields.
+It is commonly used to identify latent constructs, examine the dimensionality of the instrument, support scale development, provide evidence of construct validity, reduce the dimensionality of a dataset, and estimate factor scores representing individuals' standing on the constructs being measured \parencite{bartholomew2011latent, brown2016confirmatory, kline2016principles, Mulaik2010, stat147Ref, furr2021psychometrics}.
+As a general example, factor analysis has historically been used to study intelligence by representing performance across several cognitive tasks in terms of underlying latent abilities or factors \parencite{stat147Ref, Mulaik2010}.
+Beyond intelligence research, factor analysis has been widely applied in several other disciplines.
+For instance, \textcite{abraham2021} used factor analysis to develop a scale for adolescent opioid safety and learning, whereas \textcite{harerimana2020} used factor analyses to examine the role of technology in nursing education.
+Factor analysis has also been used to evaluate measures of sustainable agricultural development \parencite{laurett2021} and to study latent dimensions relevant to transportation and traffic research \parencite{ledesma2021}.
+These applications illustrate that factor analysis is not limited to a single substantive area; rather, it provides a general framework for studying latent constructs that are indirectly measured through multiple observed indicators.